-Have you ever heard of dentin?
+Have you ever heard of dentin in teeth?
 Few people realize the importance of this layer of inner tooth structure.
-In today’s blog, your Lake Forest dentist, Dr. James Fondriest, explains the importance of protecting your dentin and preventing tooth decay.
+Learn the importance of protecting your dentin and preventing tooth decay.

 The surface of our tooth teeth is coated in a protective layer known as tooth enamel.
 Our tooth enamel is the hardest substance in the human body.
 Beneath the enamel is a sensitive layer of dentin.
 Composed of calcified tissue, dentin makes up the majority of the tooth structure.
 Dentin also surrounds the inner pulp, which is made of living cells and keeps the tooth healthy and functioning.
 Miniscule tunnels, known as tubules, traverse the dentin and contain fluids and cells known as odontoblasts.